sparkflows/sparkflows-docs/docs/databricks/dbfs-browse.rst

 Go to DATA BROWSERS/DBFS
 ----------------------

-Your various Databricks Connections in your Applications are displayed.
+It will display the various Databricks Connections in your Applications.

 .. figure:: ../_assets/configuration/dbfs_connection.PNG